smartdevicelink/sdl_core_guides/docs/Developer Documentation/Logger/index.md

 ### Logger interface

 Logger macros use the Logger interface for sending messages to the External Logger.
-Logger interface contains only methods required by any SDL component to perform logging :
+The logger interface contains only methods required by any SDL component to perform logging :

  * instance() - singleton access
  * PushLog(LogMessage)